Morning Call (film): Production

 The film was originally cast with George Raft and Bella Darvi as the leads, but Raft reportedly pulled out, citing dissatisfaction with the script.
 The producers claimed that Raft was insistent on his character having a romantic involvement with the leading lady, which they could not accept as they felt it would unbalance the plot and be seen as incongruous by audiences.
 For undisclosed reasons, they also decided to let Darvi go.

+Reception

+The Monthly Film Bulletin wrote: "It is rare to find a melodrama at once so conventional and so unconvincing as this British second feature."

+Kine Weekly wrote: "The picture covers a fair amount of ground, but although tension is created towards the finish, it lacks sharpness.
+Ron Randell and Bruce Seton register as Nick and Inspector Brown, and the ubiquitous Peter Noble pops up a TV announcer, but Greta Gynt falls short of emotional demands as Annette, and its subsidiary characters are loosely etched.
+The dialogue too leaves something to be desired, but it staging is adequate."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", writing: "Inept thriller, barely released."